by Charlie King and Luci Murphy

 It’s an unwieldy name with a history to match.
-People's Music Network for Songs of Freedom and Struggle was conceived of as a weekend gathering at The Community for Non-Violent Action (CNVA), a conference center in Southeastern CT.
-Charlie King, Joanne McGloin, Rick Gaumer & Joanne Sheehan were on staff in 1977, planning summer conferences.
-Charlie was beginning to moonlight as a traveling singer in the Pete Seeger / Malvina Reynolds tradition and the four agreed a gathering of singers in that tradition was in order.
-The 60s were long gone and many of us wondered if we had arrived too late for the party.
-We lacked a sense of being a musical community, though the women’s music movement had a strong sense of community as we learned at that first gathering.
+People's Music Network for Songs of Freedom and Struggle (PMN/SFS) began as Songs of Freedom & Struggle, a weekend gathering at The Community for Non-Violent Action (CNVA), a conference center in Southeastern CT.
+Charlie King, Joanne McGloin, Rick Gaumer & Joanne Sheehan were on staff in 1977 planning summer conferences, and the four agreed a gathering of singers was in order.
+The radical movements and music of earlier decades had been pushed from the mainstream to the margins by the years of Nixon, Ford and a self-congratulatory US Bicentennial.
+Many singers felt isolated or ignored (though the women’s music movement had a strong sense of community as we learned at that first gathering).

-The gatherings and the network of songwriters created an incubator for new songs.
-Songs were heard, critiqued, emailed back and forth, adapted for other uses and, with luck, ended up in Peter Blood and Annie Patterson’s compendiums, Rise Up Singing & it’s successor, Rise Again.
-PMN created a virtual community of mutual support.
+Songs were heard, critiqued, emailed back and forth, adapted for other causes and, with luck, ended up in Peter Blood and Annie Patterson’s compendiums, Rise Up Singing & its successor, Rise Again.
+PMN/SFS created a virtual community of mutual support.
 Traveling performers could find a venue or a couch to sleep on by contacting members on the far-flung national list.
-Many have performed at The Peoples’ Voice Café’ in NYC, also a PMN spinoff.
-And, as was its original intent, it has created a community of lovers of music with a social conscience where no one feels they are going it alone.
-It’s been over 40 years since that first gathering but most of those original 75 still remain in regular contact with one another.
+Many have performed at The Peoples Voice Café’ in NYC, also a Network spinoff.
+Connections were made between activists groups and cultural voices that enrich their organizing.
+At its best, PMN/SFS can create a community of cultural workers where no one feels they are going it alone and where music and poetry enliven political struggle.

-And the future?
-Our reduction in size reflects not only the proliferation of alternate Music Networks, but also our challenges at diversifying our membership to include younger performers, people of color, performers from other contemporary political art forms, notably hip hop and spoken word.
-We’ve also lost the cultural diversity that Nueva Cancion singers brought to the Gatherings when PMN membership was at its height.
-So we continue to struggle with these issues of diversity as we move closer to the first half century mark.
-We hope those who visit this website will be a part of creating that renewed People’s Music Network for Songs of Freedom & Struggle.
+We continue to struggle and make progress with issues of diversity as we move closer to our first half century mark.
+We hope those who visit this website will be a part of creating that renewed Peoples Music Network for Songs of Freedom & Struggle.